sfxworks/sfxworks.net/content/posts/harbor-proxy/index.md

 ![Harbor Proxy](imgs/harbor-proxy.png)

 It's fun.
-Though it only works for CRI-O right now since the mirror requires a `/project` rather than just a base URL.
-I mean, you could maybe get fancy with some sort of urirewrite but I'm not getting into that today.
+It only works for CRI-O right now since the mirror requires a `/project` rather than just a base URL.
+I mean, you could maybe get fancy with some URI rewrite, but I'm not getting into that today.

 ## TLDR
 Anyway, works like this:
 1. Install [CRI-O](https://cri-o.io/)
-2. Set `/etc/containers/registries.conf` to a dummy mirror (for now, I did it the hard way with an existing harbor install but you can do it like this and save yourself a `kubectl drain node` + install)
+2. Set `/etc/containers/registries.conf` to a dummy mirror (for now, I did it the hard way with an existing harbor install, but you can do it like this and save yourself a `kubectl drain node` + install)
-3. `helm install harbor`
+3. `helm install harbor.`
 4. Create a project proxy with your creds.

 A bit of a walkthrough.

 ## CRIO
 [https://cri-o.io/](https://cri-o.io/) gives you a good set of walkthroughs already.
-Though if you're building it for some RASPIs then you'll want to build it.
+Though if you're building it for some RASPIs, then you'll want to make it.

 If you're running Ubuntu 20, their documentation for [building from source](https://github.com/cri-o/cri-o/blob/master/install.md#build-and-install-cri-o-from-source) needs a bit of an update.
 Do this for your build tools instead:
 ```